WilliamThyer/williamthyer.github.io/_posts/2020-10-29-eeg_coef_plotting.md

   - matplotlib
 ---

+I created a script that takes in coefficients from a series of EEG classification models, and project the coefficients on the scalp over time using `scipy.interpolate` and `matplotlib.animation`.

 I've wanted an excuse to play around with matplotlib animations and scipy's interpolation functionality.
 In the past, I've just outputted each frame as a .png and then uploaded them all to a gif-making website...
 Not ideal!

 First, I'll briefly describe the data I'm working with.
 These are coefficients from a ordinal logistic regression model that classifies EEG data.
 EEG is electrical activity recorded from an array of electrodes on the scalp.
 It generally represents synchronous activity in the brain.
 Without going into too much detail, this model classifies the number of items an individual is holding in their visual working memory.
 A separate model is trained at each timepoint, with the array of electrodes as the predictors.